 The Chairman and Managing Director of General Motors Holden, my boss, Bill Hamel was not a busy man.
 Even with his huge role, he always made time to think and have white space in his schedule.
 He was an expert at MBWA, listening to stakeholders, and then spending time in his office simply thinking.
 My father was similar in his senior roles.
 Perhaps as we reframe “Busy” we need to look at our elders – from a time before 24/7 communication – and shift our mindset from “Busy as a status symbol” to “Busy is the New Stupid”.
 If Bill Gates – a creator of 24/7 communication – is willing to do this then we can to.
 If Warren Buffett – one of the world’s richest men – knows we can’t buy time, then we must too.

-Following is an article I wrote in November 2003, from my newsletter WorkStyle by design (sign up here).
-Without knowing it, I was encouraging the use of a WorkStyle Week template to create the white space in our schedules that Warren Buffett, Bill Hamel, my father, and now Bill Gates are referring to.
+You may consider using my WorkStyle Week template to create the white space in your schedules that Warren Buffett, Bill Hamel, my father, and now Bill Gates are referring to.

 Start by filling in two separate WorkStyle Week templates – one for how your WorkStyle Week looks right now, and one for how you would ideally like it to look.
 I recommend you use three different colours:

 Pink – for self-care, relaxing, rejuvenating, recreating, ‘me’ time, (white space) Green – for all the activities you have to do, such as sleep, shop, eat, exercise, children’s activities, walking the dog and so on Blue – for work related activities